LiberlandHacker/OSSP-CS/Term-04/dl/firstCar/checklists/start-up.md

 Check the gear, and parking brake,
 Adjust the seat, the wheel, and brake.

-Mirrors, headrests, pedals too,
+Set your mirrors to your approval,
 Check your visual field, it's crucial.
-Secure loose objects, hold them tight,
+Secure loose objects, strap them tight,
 For a safer drive, with delight.

 Start the engine, check warning lights,